 Renting a houseboat has always been on our family vacation bucket list, so I was very excited when the opportunity came up this summer.
-A three day trip would allow us to see what life on a houseboat was really like, and it was a great excuse for our first visit to beautiful Smith Mountain Lake.
-Tucked away in southwestern Virginia with over 500 miles of shoreline, we were confident we would have plenty of space for some quiet relaxation.
+A three day trip would allow us to see what houseboating was really like, and it was a great excuse for our first visit to beautiful Smith Mountain Lake.
+With over 500 miles of shoreline tucked away in southwestern Virginia, we were confident we would have plenty of space for some quiet relaxation.
 Plus being on a 39’ boat would be the ultimate family bonding experience before my oldest heads off to college!
-Here’s what I discovered during our adventure, including some helpful tips for first time houseboat renters.
+Here’s what I discovered during our adventure, including some helpful tips for first time houseboaters.

 For the first summer in a long time, my family will probably just be taking some mini-vacations, and we are looking forward to exploring our beautiful home state of Virginia.
 Although I have lived in this state for over 20+ years, there are many places and activities that I have yet to try.
 So, with the help of the “Virginia is for Lovers” website, I have put together 10 fun things to do in Virginia this summer.
 I’m excited to have a go-to list so that when my teenagers have a few days free here and there, we can take off and try something new.

 Everyone knows that DC is a popular tourist town, filled with history and wonderful free museums.
 Now that the weather is warm, there are many more options for outdoor enthusiasts or tourists looking for something a bit more adventurous.
 Next time you visit DC, consider adding one of these fun, outdoor activities for a different perspective of our nation’s capital.